dargueta/metalc/README.rst

 * stddef.h
 * stdint.h (a partial shim is provided that'll work for some systems without it)

-GCC's freestanding mode provides all of these headers; MinGW probably does as well.
-I haven't tested LLVM or Clang yet.
+GCC and compatible compilers' freestanding mode provides all of these headers.
+Some versions of Visual Studio don't have stdint.h when building for the C99 standard, even though that header is part of the standard.

 Caveat
 ------